VisualText/py-package-nlpengine/README.md

 ### Installation

+The NLPPlus python package is registered in [pypi.org](https://pypi.org/project/NLPPlus/).
 NLPPlus can be installed using pip:

     pip install nlpplus